Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Wavelet matrix compression

 The supports of the wavelets will be denoted by

 Moreover, the so-called ``second compression'' involves the {\emph singular support\/} of a wavelet $\psi_{j,k}$,

 It consists of all points of the wavelets' support, where $\psi_{j,k}$ is not smooth.
-A proof of the following estimates for the matrix entries is based on the Calder\'{o}n--Zygmund estimates \eqref{eq:CZEst} and can be found e.g.~in \cite{SchneiderBuch1998}. \begin{theorem} Suppose $j,j'\ge 0$ and let $k\in\nabla_j$, $k'\in\nabla_{j'}$ be such that
+A proof of the following estimates for the matrix entries is based on the Calder\'{o}n--Zygmund estimates \eqref{eq:CZEst} and can be found e.g.~in \cite[Chap.~8]{SchneiderBuch1998}, see also \cite{RSt2003} for related results. \begin{theorem} Suppose $j,j'\ge 0$ and let $k\in\nabla_j$, $k'\in\nabla_{j'}$ be such that

 Then, one has

 uniformly with respect to $j$ and $j'$. \end{theorem}